 - A router that is easy to set up, use, and maintenance will save your time and money.
 You are going to have easy-to-use features that you can access from a computer or mobile device.

-- Secure your network with a business-grade virtual private network (VPN) that has security features, support, connectivity options, and scalability.
+- Secure your network with a virtual private network (VPN) for business that has security features, support, connectivity options, and scalability.

 - Don’t limit yourself to downloading.
 When it comes to video conferencing, which is a must for many home office workers, upload speeds are crucial because they impact the quality and video signals and speed of audio being sent out from your home-based office.